 Here are the blocks that do this.
 The procedures CheckColor and LimitRange are used to ensure that the values entered in the text boxes are valid numbers for colors and dot size.

-Once the user makes their entry, Notifier.AfterTextInput is triggered, and the color and dot size is appended as a two-item list to the stored color list in TinyDB.
+Once the user makes their entry, Notifier.AfterTextInput is triggered, and the color name, color, and dot size is appended as a three-item list to the stored color list in TinyDB.
 Screen1 can then retrieve the updated list from TinyDB.

 When the users clicks ReturnToPainting, the current color and the current dot size are passed back to Screen1 as a two-item list, using close screen with value.
 When a screen closes, the app returns to the screen that opened it.